Are you passionate about helping vulnerable young people thrive and flourish?

 Do you have the skills to engage with young people and support them to reach their maximum potential?

-We are developing an innovative selection process to have a focus on values and engagement with young people which is likely to consist of up to three slots over the course of the week commencing 8 February.
+We are developing an innovative selection process to have a focus on values and engagement with young people.